Neaj-Morshad-101/SQL-Server-Kubernetes-Operator/availability-group/ag2/readme.md

 ## Create and Configure Microsoft SQL Server Availability Group cluster on Kubernetes

+### Creating AG2 for Distributed Availability Group Setup.
+AG2 will be used as a secondary of DAG.
+For Distributed Availability Groups (DAG), you need to ensure consistent authentication across both AG replicas (ag1 and ag2).
+This means:
+- Both AGs must use identical login credentials, same DBM Login and Password
+- The master key encryption password must be the same, same Master Key Encryption Password
+- The certificates used for endpoint authentication must be the same, The endpoint configurations must match

-### Enable the Availability Groups Feature and SQL Server Agent
+#### Enable the Availability Groups Feature and SQL Server Agent

 We can enable features using the mssql-conf utility:
 ```